LahiruJayasinghe/machine-failure-detection/README.md

 # Predictive-Maintance-Model
-## Completed work:

 A requirement to implement a degradation model for an industrial machine and predict the failures beforehand.
-Currently, PCA and clustering based anomaly detection method for time series has been implemented.
+Malfunctioning of machines are captured here as anomalies and failures and its related data are captured here as outliers

-# Dependencies
+### Dependencies

-numpy
+- numpy

-scikit-learn > 0.19.1
+- scikit-learn > 0.19.1

-pandas > 0.20.3
+- pandas > 0.20.3

-# Dataset
+### Dataset

 Data streams from an active two industrial machines in a customer site.
 Due to the big dataset, it has been embedded in to pickle files to increase the computational efficiency.
 Dataset: https://www.dropbox.com/s/jt0nsqsmqxm8wz4/pickle.rar?dl=0

-## Dataset structure (Time Synchronized)
+### Dataset structure (Time Synchronized)

 ![Screenshot](screenshots/dataset_structure.PNG)

-# Completed work Summery

-## Architecture
+### Architecture

 ![Screenshot](screenshots/current_work.PNG)

-## Results of anomaly detection
+### Results of anomaly and outlier detection

 ![Screenshot](screenshots/results_1.PNG)
 ![Screenshot](screenshots/results_2.PNG)

-## Current work

-Implementing a time series prediction and tracking of outliers using LSTM and CNN, (on-going project).